 I use fractionated coconut oil in all of my homemade wipes recipes!

-What ways have you used fractionated coconut oil around your home and daily life?
+In what ways have you used fractionated coconut oil around your home and daily life?